Jintiannn/openEuler/README.md

 <img src="https://github.com/Jintiannn/OpenEuler_/blob/main/image/Download_Archive.png" width="900">
 </div>

-Move the cursor to [Developers](https://www.openeuler.org/en/) in the menu bar.You will see a drop-down list box, where you can join our team as a developer.</p>
+Move the cursor to [Developers](https://www.openeuler.org/en/) in the menu bar.
+You will see a drop-down list box, where you can join our team as a developer.</p>

 <div align=center>
 <img src="https://github.com/Jintiannn/OpenEuler_/blob/main/image/uncircled.png" width="900">